ekumenlabs/tangobot/std_turtlebot/README.md

 # std_turtlebot
-This package helps to install and run a standard turtlebot using a laptop (tested on Ubuntu 16.04 and ROS Kinetic) and a Kinect v1 sensor.
+This package helps to install and run a standard turtlebot using a laptop (tested on Ubuntu 16.04 and ROS Kinetic) and a Kinect v1 sensor optionally.
 The default setup uses an empty map to navigate without AMCL.

 ## Installation
 Clone [tangobot repository](https://github.com/ekumenlabs/tangobot) into a workspace folder.
 For example: